 Schmoozing at office parties, wrapping presents galore and cooking a feast for twenty, it’s easy to get caught up in the hustle and bustle of the holidays.
-But, with the new year quickly approaching, there’s no better holiday gift to yourself than spending time to prepare yourself mentally to successfully conquer 2019.
+But, with the new year approaching, there’s no better holiday gift to yourself than spending time to prepare mentally to successfully conquer 2019.
+Successful women enjoy the holidays with family and friends but they also make sure maximize their time, improving themselves from a professional (and ultimately personal) perspective.
+Subsequently, after they return from the holiday break they’re more prepared, productive, and confident.

 The moment it strikes midnight on January 1, 2018, its completely up to you to decide how you will step into the New Year.
 That said, don’t wait until 11:55 PM to hastily jot down your list of ambitions on your cocktail napkin.
 You know you want to be smarter, strengthen your skills, and get closer to achieving your big goals this year, but what’s the game plan?